 The Securities and Exchange Board of India (SEBI) has mandated inclusion of BusinessResponsibility Report ("BR Report") as part of the Annual Report for the top1000 listed entities based on market capitalisation.
 Regulation 34(2)(f) of SEBI (LODR)Regulations stipulates that the annual report shall include a Business ResponsibilityReport describing the initiatives taken by the listed entity from an environmental socialand governance perspective in the format specified.
-Accordingly the BusinessResponsibility Report for the year 2019-20 has been drawn up and appended tothis Report.
+Accordingly the BusinessResponsibility Report for the year 2020-21 has been drawn up and appended to this Report.

 CONSERVATION OF ENERGY TECHNOLGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 Your Company being a Government Company engaged in producing defence platforms thedisclosure of information with respect to conservation of energy technology absorptionforeign exchange earnings and outgo under the provisions of Section 134(3)(m) read withRule 8(3) of the Companies (Accounts) Rules 2014 is not required as the Ministry ofCorporate Affairs vide Notification GSR No.680 (E) dated 04 Sept 2015 has grantedexemption to Defence Public Sector Undertakings.

 IMPLEMENTATION OF RTI ACT

-During the year 2019-20 total of 70 no. RTI requests throughonline/offline mode were received while opening balance from previous year was 2 in nos.
-A totalof 69 no. RTI applications were replied to during the year 1 no. RTI Applicationtransferred to concerned Department of Government of India and remaining 8 no. RTIapplications were taken as Rs carried forward' to the year 2020-21.
-In case of RTI FirstAppeals 10 no. RTI First Appeals were received during 2019-20 through online/ offline modeand 1 no. First Appeal was shown as Rs opening balance' from previous year.
+RTI matters are being executed as per the provisions of the Right to Information Act2005 and Rules therein.
+During the year 2020-21 a total of 112 no. RTI requests throughonline/offline mode were received while opening balance from previous year was 2.
+A totalof 104 no. RTI applications were replied to during the year and 2 no. RTI Applicationswere transferred to concerned Department of Govt. of India and remaining 8 no. RTIapplications were taken as 'carried forward' to the year 2021-22.
+In case of RTI FirstAppeals 10 no. RTI First Appeals were received during 2020-21 through online/ offlinemode and no First Appeal was carried forward as 'opening balance' from previous year.
 Atotal of 10 no. RTI First Appeals were decided and replied to.
 The Quarterly Returns arebeing uploaded on the CIC's website as well as on the DoPT website.
 Proactive Disclosuresof Information were updated on the website of GRSE under RTI Link as directed by CIC.
 Incompliance of the provision of section 26 of the RTI Act 2005 In-house AwarenessProgramme on RTI Act was conducted during the year.